sunnysingh/sunnysingh.io/src/posts/common-metadata.md

 <meta name="theme-color" content="black" />
 ```

-To my knowledge, Chrome for Android Lollipop is the only browser to support this tag.
-It changes the toolbar color considering that you set the `content` attribute to a valid CSS color.
-Subtle but neat effect if you want a good experience for your Android users.
+Supporting browsers (e.g. Chrome for Android) can match their toolbars to a valid CSS color that you set.

 ## Extras